MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Legal entity

 A legal entity is a separate entity recognized by the law, capable of entering contracts and engaging in business activities.
 It typically consists of owners/shareholders, management, assets, liabilities, and a distinct legal structure.

+In Dynamics 365 Finance, each legal entity is associated with a separate set of financial records and settings.
+The term legal entity and company are used interchangeably in Finance, Supply Chain Management, Commerce, Human Resources, and Project Operations.

+### Ledger

+A ledger is a financial record-keeping system that contains the chart of accounts, account structures, calendars, and currencies used to classify and summarize financial transactions.
+In Dynamics 365 Finance, you create a ledger for each legal entity.

 ### Lessee